IRC Programs in Baltimore

 Strengthening communities and preparing individuals to participate fully in American society.

-Volunteer Program: With over five times the number volunteers to IRC staff in the United States, volunteers amplify IRC’s ability to address the needs of refugees while insuring that they feel welcomed into their new communities.
-Volunteers support IRC’s programs by setting up apartments for new arrivals, picking up refugees from the airport, helping refugees find employment, preparing them for interviews, and more.
+Volunteer Program: The IRC in Baltimore could not do its works without the support of dozens of volunteers and interns.
+Volunteers and interns support IRC’s programs by setting up apartments for new arrivals, picking up refugees from the airport, helping refugees find employment, preparing them for interviews, and more.
 Learn more >

 Family Mentor Program: Family Mentors are volunteers that meet with assigned refugee families to practice English, assist with unfamiliar tasks and activities, and provide a helping hand to welcome them into the community.